FelixofRivia/SNDatLHC_RTDQM/README.md

 ## Project Status
 The project is concluded.
 However, it will receive updates in the future with new features.
 The current version can plot:
 - the event rate, global or per board/station;
-- the luminosity provided by ATLAS;
+- the luminosity of ATLAS provided by pydim;
 - the hits per channel/board/station;
 - the QDC value measured by SiPMs in each station;
 - the time alignment between boards;